mendix/docs/content/howto7/general/dev-best-practices.md

 #### 3.1.1 Module Names

 Modules should be treated like standalone replaceable services; for example, the customer module should function as a standalone customer management system as much as possible, replaceable by a different customer management system.
-Module names should have camel case names that identify the responsibility of the module, for example, **CustomerManagement** or **SharePointIntegration**.
+Module names should have UpperCamelCase names that identify the responsibility of the module, for example, **CustomerManagement** or **SharePointIntegration**.

 #### 3.1.2 Module Roles